mpatraw/butterfly/README.md

 * **Look** (Optional) - This is the way the butterfly "digs" out the dungeon.
 You can choose different shapes and patterns for the butterfly to dig out.
 * **Die** (Required) - This is how the butterfly stops its digging.
 For example, the butterfly might have a 1 in 20 chance to die each time it looks (digs).

 Controlling these steps is done with an array of "instincts," which you pass to a function.
 The ordering of the array doesn't matter, and you can have multiple entries for each step.
-In some cases all of them will used (Die), others, each time you call the function it will pick a random entry for each step.
+In some cases all of them will be used (Die), others, each time you call the function it will pick a random entry for each step.

 When a butterfly spawns, it runs through this logic to execute each instinct: